GhanshyamJha05/Ai_Assistant/README.md

 ## 🌟 Overview

 **YourDaddy AI Assistant** is a comprehensive, voice-activated AI assistant that combines the power of **Google Gemini 2.0**, **OpenAI GPT**, advanced speech recognition, and intelligent automation to create a seamless personal assistant experience.
 Built with Python and modern web technologies, it offers multilingual support, multimodal capabilities (text, voice, vision), and extensive system integration.
+It features a sophisticated dual-backend architecture to handle both real-time user interaction and complex, offline machine learning tasks.

 ### 🎯 What Makes This Special